todthomson/intro-to-linux-dotnetcore-docker/Part2.md

 alias code='/usr/bin/code --disable-gpu'
 ```

-You'll know you have it working when you can just run `code` from any location and there are no graphical glitches...
+You'll know you have it working when you can simply run `code` from any location and there are no graphical glitches.

+Next work out how to "lock" the Visual Studio Code icon to the [Ubuntu/Unity Launcher](https://help.ubuntu.com/stable/ubuntu-help/unity-launcher-intro.html).

+Lastly locate the file `code.desktop` (created by the process of locking `code` to the Launcher) and update it appropriately to include the `--disable-gpu`.

+You should now be able to click on the Visual Studio Code icon in order to run `code` with no graphical glitches.

 ## End of Part 2